Plus500: 2016–present

 In August 2024, Plus500 announced plans to return $185.5 million to shareholders through a $110 million share buyback and $75.5 million in dividends.
-The company benefited from global volatility driven by events like the COVID-19 pandemic, 2022 Russian Invasion of Ukraine, and a conflict in Gaza since 7 October 2023 and expects to benefit from the U.S. elections in November 2024.
-Plus 500 also intends to focus on expanding into the U.S., UAE, and Japanese markets.
+The company had benefited from periods of heightened market volatility associated with events including the COVID-19 pandemic, the Russian invasion of Ukraine, and the Gaza war, and was positioning for potential volatility around the 2024 U.S. presidential election.
+Plus500 also said it would focus on expansion in the U.S., UAE, and Japanese markets.
+In March 2025, Plus500 agreed to acquire the entire share capital of Mehta Equities Limited, an Indian financial services company regulated by the Securities and Exchange Board of India (SEBI), for approximately $20 million.